Guest expectations are a moving target.

 This is something we at trivago can help you with.
 As a leading global hotel metasearch, trivago can be your connection to millions of travelers from all over the world searching for hotels.
 There are solutions that empower you to take control of your profile on the site, build it up with unique photos and descriptions, and even upgrade it to make it stand out from the competition.
 And if you’re looking for a way to drive direct bookings to your hotel website, we have a solution for that as well.

-Click below if you’d like to find out how to access trivago’s technology for hotel businesses:
+Click below if you’d like to find out how to access trivago’s technology and metasearch marketing platform for hotel businesses:

 #3 Greet each guest by name (and with a smile)